tezos-commons/baseDAO/docs/specification.md

 * **administrator**
   - Can re-assign this role to a new address.
   - Can perform administrative operations.
-  - Can trasfer FA2 tokens owned or operated by this contract.
+  - Can transfer FA2 tokens owned or operated by this contract.
   - There always must be exactly one administrator.

 Additionally, the contract inherits the **operator** role from FA2.